FPBrno/aeson-parsec-picky/README.md

 Motivation
 ----------

 Why another JSON parser?
+Some internal tool for
-Internal (company I work for) tool for testing JSON RPC used simple format that re-used JSON parsers.
+JSON RPC testing used simple format that re-used JSON parsers.
-It was already re-written few times, and reasons were:
+It was already re-written few times and reasons were:

 * Bad error messages for people who were writing testing scripts.
-* They were able to do horrible stuff (trailing spaces, ...).
+* Those people were able to do horrible stuff (trailing spaces, ...).
 * Some parsers that used Parsec (and produced helpful error messages) were producing non-aeson data structures and we already use aeson on some places so we had option to be more heterogeneous